PeFerreira98/ARQSOFT_2019/README.md

 CT | UC7 - Remove Meal Descriptor | The staff can remove  meal descriptions CT | UC8 - Generate management report | The staff can request to the system management reports about how many meals and their information.
 CT |UC9 - Update identification number generator. | The staff can update the identification generator, so that the number generator meats the specified characteristics.
-CT, A | UC10 - Login | Want to login.
+CT, CA | UC10 - Login | Want to login.
-CT, A | UC11 - Logout | Want to logout.
+CT, CA | UC11 - Logout | Want to logout.
-A | UC12 – See User Activity Log. | The administrator can query the system to consult logs about the activity on the application.
+CA | UC12 – See User Activity Log. | The administrator can query the system to consult logs about the activity on the application.
-A, CT, SU | UC13 - Change App Language. | The users want to use the application on several languages.
+CA, CT, SU | UC13 - Change App Language. | The users want to use the application on several languages.
+CT | UC14 - Add/Update new Meal | The cooking team/staff can create a meal and create/associate the ingredients.
+CT | UC15 - Remove Meal | The cooking team/staff can remove a meal.

-*`Actors`* – ServiceUsers, Cooking Team, Canteen Admin.
+*`Actors`* – SU-> ServiceUsers, CT-> Cooking Team, CA-> Canteen Admin.

 ---